benediktkaiser/woolgens-website/README.md

 The is a "mono-repo" containing all website from `Woolgens.net`.

 - [X] Homepage
+- [X] Stats
+- [X] Vote
 - [ ] Store
 - [ ] Forum
-- [X] Stats
 - [ ] Staff

 You can find the different pages under `/frontend/pages`.
-Please make Pull requests for all features, as without it we will easily enter merge hell!
-Thanks :D
+Please make Pull requests for all features.

 ## Usage